• Skip to primary navigation

 add the shredded chicken and frozen green peas.

 Add the shredded chicken, green peas, and chicken stock.
-Cover and simmer for 10 minutes on medium-high heat.
+Cover and simmer for 10 to 15 minutes on medium-high heat.

 add flour to melted butter.